datacarpentry/datacarpentry.github.io/_posts/2016-11-04-assessment.md

 See for yourself.
 Read the [report](https://docs.google.com/document/d/1qafzCWZ7-9TgDhU5Hd5Gr2QLOpsQPjBDsfzdtg2mU40/edit) of the recent analysis of Data Carpentry’s post-workshop surveys.

-You can run your own analaysis, too!
+You can run your own analysis, too!
 The data is available in the [assessment repo](https://github.com/datacarpentry/workshop-survey-data) on GitHub.

 Data Carpentry workshops have made a meaningful impact on the way learners view their ability to complete computational tasks.
 Learners have expressed satisfaction with workshop content and appreciation for the caliber of their instructors.
 Learners self-reported improved levels of data management and analysis skills following Data Carpentry workshops.